Skip to content

 IRCC states:

-Applicants are eligible to participate through recognized organizations twice in their lifetime.
 The 2 participations are cumulative among all present, past or future recognized organizations.
-When applicable, repeat categories are allowed.
+There is no discontinuity requirement for these individuals.

 There’s plenty to take in there, so let’s clarify a few things.

 IEC recognized organizations offer guidance and support to candidates who are hoping to live and work in Canada on an IEC work permit.
-They are private companies, authorized by the government, to provide these services.
+They are private companies, authorized by the government, to provide and charge fees for their services.
+These fees are in addition to the program participation fees charged by the government of Canada.
 They are useful for those who feel they would benefit from additional help as they prepare their work permit application and become settled in Canada.
 They are also useful for those who initially came to Canada through the IEC program and now want to stay, provided their other options are limited.

 Additionally, the participation of applicants from an IEC participating country with an employer-specific recognized organization is not included in that country’s quota.
 So, if a country has a quota of 1,000 spots for its citizens to participate in the IEC program, any citizens of that country who come to Canada using a recognized organization are not counted against that quota.
 This means that if your country has exceeded (or may soon exceed) its quota for work permits under any of the three IEC categories you may be eligible for, then a recognized organization may still be able to assist you.